telerik/winforms-docs/dock/getting-started.md

 {{endregion}}

 16\.
 Create an __SelectedNodeChanged__ event handler and add the following code to it.
-The code for this event handler verifies that the Tag of the selected node has a value.
-Further, if this value corresponds to the name of an existing window in RadDock, the appropriate DocumentWindow gets activated.
+The code for this event handler verifies that the __Tag__ of the selected node has a value.
+Further, if this value corresponds to the name of an existing window in __RadDock__, the appropriate DocumentWindow gets activated.

 #### Handling the RadTreeView SelectedNodeChanged event